odioski/FWCracker_v1/README.md

 would have used, and the word/phrase part of the sequence to hopefully regain access to your system without having to wipe any data.
 What the app will do is iterate the numbered part of the password until it guesses the right combination.

-FWCracker 2 is a tad more developed since it asks you for these variables without you having to modify the script.
+FWCracker 2 is a tad more practical since it asks you for these variables without you having to modify the script.
 FWCracker 3 will have a nice GUI wrapped around the utility to make things even smoother.

 # Installation